-If you leave Superior STAR+PLUS MMP, it may take time before your membership ends and your new Medicare and Medicaid coverage begins.
-See page 217 for more information.
+If you leave Superior STAR+PLUS MMP, it may take time before your membership ends and your new Medicare and Texas Medicaid coverage begins.
+Refer to, Section D2, page 240 for more information.
 During this time, you will keep getting your health care and drugs through our plan.

 - You should use our network pharmacies to get your prescriptions filled.
-Usually, your prescription drugs are covered only if they are filled at a network pharmacy including through our mail order pharmacy services. - If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged.
+Usually, your prescription drugs are covered only if they are filled at a network pharmacy including through our mail-order pharmacy services. - If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged.
 This will happen even if your new health coverage begins before you are discharged.